Billycat3535/gloversville-legal/README.md

-# gloversville-legal
+# Gloversville Legal Documents

+Legal documents for the Gloversville Integration used by Bobcat of Gloversville-Johnstown LLC.

+- Privacy Policy
-Privacy Policy and End User License Agreement for Gloversville QuickBooks integrations
+- End User License Agreement